Denver Performing Arts Complex

-The Denver Performing Arts Complex (also referred to as the "Arts Complex") in Denver, Colorado, is one of the largest performing arts centers in the United States.
-The DCPA is a four-block, 12 acre site containing ten performance spaces with over 10,000 seats connected by an 80 ft glass roof.
+The Denver Performing Arts Complex ("Arts Complex") in Denver, Colorado, is one of the largest performing arts centers in the United States.
+The Arts Complex is a four-block, 12 acre site containing ten performance spaces with over 10,000 seats connected by an 80 ft glass roof.
 It is home to a professional theater company and also hosts Broadway musical tours, contemporary dance and ballet, chorales, symphony orchestras, opera productions, and pop stars.

 The City and County of Denver’s Arts & Venues owns and operates the three largest theaters in the Arts Complex – the Ellie Caulkins Opera House, the Temple Hoyne Buell Theatre and the Boettcher Concert Hall.
 The Helen Bonfils Theatre Complex within the Arts Complex is managed and operated by the Denver Center for the Performing Arts.

 Performing arts organizations that regularly appear in the performance spaces include the Colorado Ballet, the Colorado Symphony, Opera Colorado and the Denver Center for the Performing Arts’ theatrical divisions – Denver Center Broadway and Denver Center Theatre Company.